scotws/TaliForth2/docs/MANUAL.md

 (If it sounds vaguely familiar, you're probably thinking of Tali'Zorah vas Normandy, a character in the "Mass Effect" universe created by EA / BioWare.
-This software has absolutely nothing to do with either the game or the companies and neither do I, expect that I've played the games and enjoyed them.)
+This software has absolutely nothing to do with either the game or the companies and neither do I, expect that I've played the games and enjoyed them, though I do have some issues with _Andromeda_.
+Like what happened to the quarian ark?)

 ### Then who is "Liara"?

 Liara Forth is a STC Forth for the big sibling of the 6502, the 65816.
+Tali 1 came first, then I wrote Liara with that knowledge and learned even more, and now Tali 2 is such much better for the experience.